-Given a specific tax regime and assumed levels of the interest and expected inflation rates, the ρ_k , ρ_j , $\hat{\rho}j$, and ρ can be computed.
-The NK_k were listed in table 8.5, and the OH_j and RH_j are products of the total residential structures share reported in table 8.5 and the fractions of those shares listed in table 8.6.
-The o_j and HH_j were also listed in table 8.6.
-The Z_k can be calculated from equations (19)-(25); the Z_j are proportional to the incomes of the representative households in the classes and are scaled such that the sum of the demands for owner and rental housing (as proportions of the total capital stock) equals the existing housing stock (as a proportion of total capital).
+Given a specific tax regime and assumed levels of the interest and expected inflation rates, the $\rho_k$ , $\rho_j$ , $\hat{\rho}j$ , and $\rho$ can be computed.
+The NKk were listed in Table 5, and the OHj and RHj are products of the total residential structures share reported in Table 5 and the fractions of those shares listed in Table 6.
+The oj and HHj were also listed in Table 6.
+The Zk can be calculated from equations (19)-(25); the Zj are proportional to the incomes of the representative households in the classes and are scaled such that the sum of the demands for owner and rental housing (as proportions of the total capital stock) equals the existing housing stock (as a proportion of total capital).

 A number of simplifying assumptions of the model should be noted.
 These include, but are not limited to, constant risk premia and infinite real supply price elasticities (zero transactions costs) and thus constant real asset prices.
-Simulated changes in the allocation of capital are thus meant to indicate how the composition of net investment would be altered by tax (and inflation) changes, not precisely what the new capital allocation will be 5 or 10 years following a change in tax regime or inflation rate.
+Simulated changes in the allocation of capital are thus meant to indicate how the composition of net investment would be altered by tax (and inflation) changes, not precisely what the new capital allocation will be five or ten years following a change in tax regime or inflation rate.

-8.3 The Changing Tax and Inflation Environment, 1980-85
+III.
+The Changing Tax and Inflation Environment, 1980-85

 In this section we deduce the impact of the Economic Recovery Tax Act of 1981 on interest rates, the homeownership rate, and the allocation of real capital.
-Because over 4 years have now passed since the passage of ERTA, we can also "test" the underlying simulation model by comparing the simulated impact of the Act with observed events.
+Because over four years have now passed since the passage of ERTA, we can also "test" the underlying simulation model by comparing the simulated impact of the Act with observed events.
 This requires analyzing all major disturbances that have occurred since early 1981, not just the passage of ERTA.
 The first part of this section simulates the impacts of ERTA alone and of ERTA combined with a decline in the inflation rate.
 The second part compares the simulated impacts with observed changes in recent years.

-8.3.1 ERTA and Disinflation
+ERTA and Disinflation

 The disturbance of major interest to us is the passage of the Economic Recovery Tax Act of 1981.
-As documented in Section 8.1, this Act substantially enhanced tax depreciation allowances and lowered personal tax rates.
+As documented in Section I, this Act substantially enhanced tax depreciation allowances and lowered personal tax rates.
 A second major phenomenon in the early 1980s was a reduction in the inflation rate.
-In 1980, inflation was proceeding at a 10% rate; by 1984 and 1985, the rate was slightly below 4%.
-We presume that the decline in the long-run expected inflation rate was a smaller drop from 8 to 5%, the 10% reflecting temporarily surging energy prices and declining value of the dollar and the 4% rate reflecting the reverse.
+In 1980, inflation was proceeding at a 10 percent rate; by 1984 and 1985, the rate was slightly below 4 percent.
+We presume that the decline in the long-run expected inflation rate was a smaller drop from 8 to 5 percent, the 10 percent reflecting temporarily surging energy prices and declining value of the dollar and the 4 percent rate reflecting the reverse.

-The first column of table 8.7 lists the assumed 1980 interest and inflation rates, the model simulated homeownership rate, and the 1980 distribution of the capital stock listed in table 8.5.
+The first column of Table 7 lists the assumed 1980 interest and inflation rates, the model simulated homeownership rate, and the 1980 distribution of the capital stock listed in Table 5.
 The second column contains the model simulation results for these variables (except for the assumed constant inflation rate) based upon enactment of ERTA.
-The third column reflects ERTA (and the 1982 reduction in the depreciation base by half of the investment tax credit) plus a decline in the inflation rate to 5%.
+The third column reflects ERTA

+(and the 1982 reduction in the depreciation base by half of the investment tax credit) plus a decline in the inflation rate to 5 percent.
 These simulations are discussed in turn.